-Flu season was one of the deadliest for US children
+Flu season was one of the deadliest for U.S. children

+The season was driven by a kind of flu that tends to put more people in the hospital and cause more deaths, particularly among young children and the elderly.
+Some of the kids who died were too young to get the shots.

-NEW YORK (AP) — Flu killed more U.S. children in the past year than during any other regular flu season in recent history.
+NEW YORK — The past flu season was the deadliest for U.S. children in nearly a decade, health officials said Friday.

-Health officials on Friday said they’ve received reports of 172 pediatric flu deaths since October.
+Centers for Disease Control and Prevention officials said they had received reports of 172 pediatric flu deaths since October.
+That surpasses the 2012-2013 flu season, when there were 171.
 An average season sees about 110.

-There were more deaths in 2009-2010, when a rare flu pandemic occurred involving a new strain.
+There were more deaths in 2009-2010, but that was when a rare flu pandemic occurred involving a new strain.
 More than 300 children died that season.

-The past flu season wasn’t a pandemic, but it was an unusually long and intense one.
-It was driven by a kind of flu that tends to put more people in the hospital and cause more deaths, particularly young children and the elderly.
+Besides that pandemic year, this past winter had the most pediatric flu deaths since the CDC started counting them in 2004.

 Most Read Nation & World Stories